 In the New Mexico portion of the Delaware Basin, there are three major waterflood projects and several one and two injection well operations.
 One of the major waterflood projects in the area is the El Mar, located in T26S-R32E, on the Texas border.
 At one time, this project had 31 permitted injection wells.
-Currently, there is one injection well actively injecting water.
+Currently, there are three injection wells actively injecting water.
 The remaining wells are either shut-in or plugged and abandoned.
-The Paduca waterflood project, located in T25S-R32E, has 19 permitted injection wells with 11 (one more than last year) injecting water into the formation.
+The Paduca waterflood project, located in T25S-R32E, has 12 permitted injection wells with 12 (one more than last year) injecting water into the formation.
 The third major waterflood project in this area (Indian Draw), located in T22S-R28E, has nine permitted injection wells and is currently injecting into all of its permitted wells.

 Tertiary recovery is defined by the oil industry as the use of any improved recovery method to remove additional oil after secondary recovery.
-One method of tertiary recovery practiced in the industry, where conditions permit, is the injection of carbon dioxide (CO_2) into the formation.
-This consists of injecting a prescribed amount of CO_2 into the reservoir followed by an injection of water and a subsequent injection of CO_2 .
-At the time of this report, there are no known CO_2 injection wells or tertiary recovery projects being operated in the vicinity of the WIPP Site, although several are being operated by oil companies in the Texas portion of the Delaware Basin.
+At the time of this report, there are no known tertiary recovery projects being operated in the vicinity of the WIPP Site, although several are being operated by oil companies in the Texas portion of the Delaware Basin.